Bethel United Methodist Church and Cemetery

 2100 Kentucky Avenue.

 Originally the Lakeside Methodist Episcopal Church organized in 1923.
 See newspaper articles of 25th and 50th anniversary with photos in November 26, 2016 discussion on You are positively from Fort Wayne, if you remember...
-Closed group on Facebook.
+Archived group only visible to existing members on Facebook.

 Lighthouse Free Methodist Church